aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 <br>

-In cover fraction and edge variables, we first calculated values at the analysis cell resolution and then used {exactextract} to summarise values from larger scales.
-This package uses pixel area weight to calculate weighted summary statistic, thus the error created due to aggregation is negligible, particularly at larger scales, but reduces computation time thousunds up to even hundreds of thousands times compared to input resolution (10 m).
-To further speed up the procedures, we used "sparse" mode in `egvtools::radius_function`, thus summarising zonal statistics every 300 m for 3000 m radius buffers and every 1000 m for 10000 m buffers, obtaining near linear reduction in time relative to the number of zones (nine fold and 100 fold further computation time reduction), while loosing less than 0.001 % of variability altogether.
+For cover fraction and edge variables, we first calculated values at the EGV-cell resolution and then used {exactextract} to summarise values from larger scales.
+This package uses pixel area weights to calculate weighted summary statistics, making the aggregation error negligible, particularly at larger scales, but reduces computation time thousands up to even hundreds of thousands times compared to input resolution (10 m).
+To further speed up the procedures, we used "sparse" mode in `egvtools::radius_function`, thus summarising zonal statistics every 300 m for 3000 m radius buffers and every 1000 m for 10000 m buffers, obtaining near linear reduction in time relative to the number of zones (ninefold and 100 fold further computation time reduction), while loosing less than 0.001 % of variability overall.

-We used slightly different approach with diversity metrics - first we calculated Shanons diversity index at 25 ha raster grid cells as there is nearly no variability of landscape classes at 1 ha grid cells.
-Further on we calculated arithmetic mean as zonal statictics value ("sparse" mode with `egvtools::radius_function`), but we did not create this EGV at the analysis cells scale.
+We used a slightly different approach with diversity metrics.
+First, we calculated Shanon's diversity index at 25 ha raster grid cells, as there was nearly no variability of landscape classes at 1 ha grid cells.
+Next, we calculated arithmetic mean as zonal statictics value (using the "sparse" mode with `egvtools::radius_function`), but we did not create this EGV at the analysis cells scale.